 Note: If you've deleted notes with Revision Tracking turned on, NoteStripper will delete those notes before stripping notes to text.
 In other words, it will accept and make permanent your revisions for those notes.
 If it didn't, the semi-deleted notes would cause problems.
-NoteStripper will, however, leave your other tracked revisions intact.
+NoteStripper will, however, leave your other tracked revisions intact, but it will not track the revisions it makes itself (for example, stripping notes to text).